HetK12/HetK12/README.md

 Welcome to My GitHub Profile 👋

-I am a Computer Science and Engineering Graduate.
+I am a Masters student in Informatics.
+I am extremely interested in Cybersecurity and Information Security.
 I like to read books, watch movies and shows, explore websites and love trying new tools and softwares.

 Skills and Technologies I know:</br>
 ------------------------------------------------------------------------------